Servicerobotics-Ulm/Open62541CppWrapper/README.md

 ## Testing the built-in SimpleServer and SimpleClient examples

 The Open62541CppWrapper library comes with two default test examples, that you can try out and investigate the code.
-The examples are automatcially built within the main build process as described in the preceding section.
-You can execute the tow examples as follows.
+The examples are automatcially built as part of the main build process (described in the preceding section).
+You can execute the two examples as follows.

 1. Open a new bash terminal (or use the terminal from the build process above) and go to the location where you have compiled the Open62541CppWrapper.